LEXUEYE/suricata/doc/userguide/manpages/suricatactl.rst

 BUGS
 ----

-Please visit Suricata's Community page for information about submitting bugs or feature requests.
+Please visit Suricata's support page for information about submitting bugs or feature requests.

 NOTES